How Tour Operators Can Capitalize on Vacation Rentals

 For example, a local business offering bike tours, kayak tours, or paddle board tours might be able to offer their equipment to your guests for hourly or daily rentals.
 This provides more convenience for your guests as well as additional revenue for tour operators, and it can also generate return customers, which benefits everyone.

-We know travel trends will continue to evolve as the course of the pandemic changes, but the current vacation rental boom is a good opportunity for local businesses to work together and try out new strategies to attract customers.
+The current travel boom is a good opportunity for local businesses to work together and try out new strategies to attract customers.
 Take this opportunity to reach new customers and find alternative sources of revenue!

 Explore our industry insights guides for more tips and trends.